I aim to create a therapeutic space - an environment in which a person feels safe, accepted and respected.

 Other areas of counselling I deal with

-I enjoy exploring dreams and their significance and if it is helpful to them, clients can use the creative media of drawing to explore these or other aspects of themselves to assist their self - development.
+I believe that by exploring dreams and their significance and using creative imagination, individuals can discover other aspects of themselves that assist their self - development.

 I am experienced in providing counselling for people who have got stuck and want to move on or who wish to expand their self-knowledge and development or to explore spirituality, faith and religious issues.

 My fee for an introductory counselling session, lasting one hour, is £50.

 In this consultation session we would clarify the issues you wish to explore and what you would wish to achieve and discuss whether psychotherapy was appropriate for you.

 If you decided to commit to meeting weekly or fortnightly, my fee for a session lasting one hour is £50.

 In certain circumstances I recognise that clients might prefer to see me at their home and I am happy to discuss whether I can accommodate that.